hellomouse/TPT-Ultimata/Wiki/elements/minor-elements.md

 ## HONY (Honey)
 Sticky liquid.
 Other life forms (except ANT) will not EAT HONY.
 HONY slowly kills BCTR.
 Turns solid near WAX or when cold (< 20 C).
 Heals STKM 5 HP.

+## DFLM (Dark Flame)
+Like a combination of CAUS and VIRS.
+Burns slowly through almost anything.
+Will decay slowly if it hasn't burnt anything in a long time.
+Turns into FIRE if cooled below 10 K. Undergoes "renewals" where its temperature increases 400 degrees and life gets renewed.